oroinc/documentation/backend/system-configuration/index.rst

                 tags:
                     - { name: oro_config.scope, scope: test, priority: 50 }

     After this, the scope `test` will be used when retrieving a config value.
-This scope will be between `global` and `user` scopes.
+This scope will be between the `global` and `user` scopes.
     You can use this scope with the `oro_config.test` config provider.

 2. Change scope values via the UI.